Most Puget Sound area homeowners will save more than $300 a year by switching

 collecting information from local service companies.
 But our experiences

-in dealing with insurance agents are particularly
+in dealing with insurance company sales staff and agents are particularly

-disturbing because the

-up-selling and downright dishonesty we encountered were so commonplace,
+disturbing because upselling and downright dishonesty are so commonplace,

-and because the problem has persisted over the many years we have done
+and because the problem has persisted over many years.

-To make sure youre being given accurate information and prices, our advice
+To make sure you receive accurate information and prices, shop several

-that any agent you deal with bases your premiums on those specifications.
+the agent bases your premiums on those specifications.
+Examine price quotes

-Probably the most important element of the service quality offered by an
+One of the most important elements of insurance company service quality

-insurance company is its claims-handling practices.
-Are claims paid promptly
+is its claims-handling practices.
+Are claims paid promptly, and are the

 One way to spot serious problems is to look at records of complaints filed

 with the Washington State Office of the Insurance Commissioner.
-On This table, we have reported counts
+Our

-account the fact that some companies do much more business than others
+rates, which take into account the fact that some companies do much more

-are calculated as the companies numbers of complaints per $10 million
+The complaint rates indicate the number of complaints per $10 million in